 Please ensure you are fit to walk along sandy beaches.
 If you have underlying health concerns that may impact your ability to conduct turtle surveys please prioritise your health.

 All participants must complete this online induction and review the Watergum Risk Assessment prior to conducting beach survey activities.
-Once you have completed this course, please send your certificate to turtlewatch@watergum.org
+Once you have completed this course, please email [email protected]

 When you are ready to start your turtle walks and contribute to the TurtleWatch program, please ensure you comply with the following recommendations:

-Take care while walking around the sand dunes and on Gold Coast beaches.
-The dune plants are fragile and vital for protecting the beaches from coastal erosion, and while they are well-adapted to living in a harsh environment, they can be easily damaged by trampling.
+Be cautious while walking around the sand dunes and Gold Coast beaches.
+The fragile dune plants are essential for preventing coastal erosion and can easily be damaged by trampling.

 It is a real privilege to have the opportunity to observe these magnificent creatures, right here on our Gold Coast beaches.
 Observing a marine turtle nest allows us to gain an insight into one of nature’s most sacred rituals.
 Unfortunately, this ritual can easily be disturbed.
 It is very important that you follow recommended behaviour around nesting turtles and hatchlings.
 If you do this, you will enjoy a memorable experience while respecting these animals in their natural habitat.